“Happy Father’s Day,” I said to my mother during our daily call to each other. She laughed, but I could tell she

 Her longer work days encompass getting up at nine in the morning to get the salad bar ready, bartending and waiting tables throughout the day, arranging tables and chairs for the live music shows at night, and in the evening helping make drinks, bussing tables, washing dishes if the dishwasher didn’t show up, counting the bank, and at one or two in the morning, waiting for the last band members to leave so she can close up the restaurant.

 While most people retire twenty or more so years earlier than my mom, I believe she continues to work in order to keep busy and to have a purpose in life.
 She also keeps working, she tells me, because she wants to make sure my brothers and I are okay.
 After all these years, she’s still trying to take care of us.

 “Mom, you don’t need to worry about us,” I tell her.
 “We’re adults.
 We can take care of ourselves.”

 I think she also likes the fact that she has the luxury to give money, buy gifts, or simply give toilet paper to anyone in the family whenever she wants.
 She also likes her independence.

-The other day a friend and I talked about how she has more energy than people half her age.
+The other day, a friend and I talked about how she has more energy than people half her age.
 She recently stayed with me for three weeks to help out after I had ankle surgery.
 Every day, mom made me three carefully prepared meals, in addition to bringing me snacks, iced juice or coconut water, and water bottles.
 Every meal included a side of artfully arranged fruit or vegetables.
-She likes to add “a little color” to meals, something she’s learned during more than forty years working in the restaurant business.
+She likes to add “a little color” to meals, something she’s learned during her more than forty years working in the restaurant business.

 My mother learned how to work hard as a young girl when, instead of going to school, she worked in the fields of Mexico with her brothers and father.
 She came to the United States on her own at the age of 19 to fulfill the dream of buying a big house for her family.